Highlander III: The Sorcerer: Plot

-Sensing the release of the Quickening again, MacLeod realizes the Game is not over and realizes he must return to New York City.
+Sensing the release of the Quickening again, MacLeod realizes the Game is not over and that he must return to New York City.
 MacLeod leaves John in the care of his friend, Jack Donovan.
-Arriving in New York, MacLeod (using his old alias of "Russell Nash" again) faces and kills Khabul.
+Arriving in New York, MacLeod (using his old alias of "Russell Nash" again) faces and kills Senghi.
 NYPD Lt.
 John Stenn believes Khabul's headless body is proof that the "headhunter" killer of 1985 is loose again.
 He concludes the killer is Russell Nash, who was a suspect during the original case.

 Alex investigates a piece of kilt cloth found in the cave of Nakano, identifying it as branch of the MacLeod family, one where a clan member was banished for having unnatural powers.
 Learning that Russell Nash claims to be a descendant of this branch of the clan, Alex tracks him down and witnesses him battle Kane.
 The fight ends when MacLeod's blade shatters (possibly because their fight crossed into holy ground) and Kane flees.

 Connor returns to the Scottish Highlands to forge another sword but is unsuccessful.
 Learning more and concluding that "Nash" is actually the banished Connor MacLeod, still alive, Alex tracks him down and gives him a bar of finely refined steel she found in Nakano's cave.
 Connor forges a new katana and admits his identity, and the two become lovers.
 MacLeod then learns Kane has abducted his son John.

 MacLeod meets Kane in an old church mission in Jersey City and follows him into an abandoned power plant for their final battle.
 After a brief battle, the Highlander decapitates Kane and truly wins the Prize, now possessing the full power of all immortals who ever lived.
 He returns to Scotland with Alex and John to live out the rest of his natural life.